-At the back of this guide are details about our other online services, and how you can contact us.
+At the back of this guide you will find more details about our website, publications and how to contact us.

 If you do your best to complete your tax return correctly, whether through myTax or on paper, you will not be subject to any penalties if you get things wrong.
 All you need to do is take reasonable steps to ensure that the information you provide is as complete and accurate as possible.